0venoven/TISC-2023/README.md

 ## Challenges Faced

 A lot of time on reading was needed to make sure I at least knew the pre-requisites to a topic and understand how to approach it.
-But this only pushed me further in to explore more about the same topics.
+Restraints from school work and other projects meant that I could only take on the challenges whenever I was having a long break... which wasn't a lot of time. :p

 ## Conclusion and Acknowledgments

 Participating in TISC 2023 was an incredible learning experience.
 Despite juggling this along with other projects, I learnt a lot and managed to hone my approach and strategy.
 I would like to thank my friends for their support throughout the competition.

----

-Feel free to reach out if you have any questions or if you'd like to discuss specific challenges in more detail :> .